tngreene/XPlane2Blender-docs/v3.5/indepth/workflow-options.md

 or

-> 1. blend file = The .OBJ for 1 scenery asset
+> 1 .blend file = The .OBJ for 1 scenery asset

 or